BorisMichaelRandebrock/BorisMichaelRandebrock/README.md

 Still practising a lot to fix all those concepts and technologies I just learned.&nbsp;

-I feel prepared, though, to face any professional challenge offering the most of my capabilities, energy and time to continue on learning and rapidly growing.
+I feel prepared, though, to face any professional challenge offering the most of my capabilities, energy and time to continue learning and rapidly growing.
 - 📫 you can contact me @ boris@randebrock.com